spnow/tuya/yi_home_cam_v1_720p/README.md

 The worse of all, this cam is not downgradeable and not seems to be able to upgrade too.
 Maybe just me.

+There are tons of tutorial (mostly Russian and Vietnamese) on how to block the cam to goto call home, all their method is not working with this cam.
+Lots of people compliant too, they are having the same version like I do.

 So, is this the End?
 NO, Hacking starts here.

 ## Part I: Gettings the Console